 In London, we're invariably faced with great garden design challenges, where small gardens, shaded courtyards and inaccessible rooftops are often cloaked with indistinguishable architectural styles and obscure ambiences.
 Yet, every now and then, clients already own some elegant outdoor furniture – a stylish dining set, unique pouffes, or a fabulous bench.
-These existent lifestyle furnishings provide established focal points from which to weave a cohesive design amongst, and elevate both palpable liveability and a heightened sense of style.
-When we commence a project ab ovo, bounded by prosaic surroundings devoid of finesse, the outdoor dining areas which top our clients' wish lists are realised through bespoke seating zones, furnished with off-the-shelf, gorgeous banquet appliances – catering for food, and style.
+These existent lifestyle furnishings provide established focal points to weave a cohesive design among, elevating liveability and a sense of style.
+When we commence landscape garden design projects ab ovo, bounded by prosaic surroundings devoid of much finesse, the outdoor dining areas which appositely top our clients' wish lists are realised through bespoke seating zones, furnished with off-the-shelf, gorgeous banquet appliances – catering for food, and style.

 A superb dining set transforms the blankness of a newly carved out garden layout, topping the space with comforting permanence and an endearing anticipation of good weather in readiness for the perfect alfresco moment.
 Whether a formal meal, or a casual buffet, the up-close interaction between self-respecting garden owners turned self-styled gastronomic purveyors and their ravenous if slightly inebriated guests is made just that little bit more pleasurable, perched comfily alongside a well-integrated dining hub – readied with all mod cons.